Nevada will remain poker-only for now

 Delaware is also in the mix with its own online casino offering and the sites should go live to the players in the state this week.
 Since Nevada and New Jersey share some of the major casino operators, agreements can lead to a deal as soon as next year.
 This may not be enough time for Nevada to move further than online poker according to the recent statements made by Burnett, but players in the Silver State can look forward to accessing the sites in New Jersey.

 Taking a careful approach to online gaming might not be such a bad idea in Nevada.
 Most of the operators have little to no experience in the field and it takes time to make sure everything goes well.
 So it may be a good idea for US poker players to choose an experienced provider like Americas Cardroom.
 They are based offshore and open to US residents and they do have plenty of experience and a good reputation in this industry.
 Plus, you have the advantage of playing against players from all over the World!

 Online gambling for everyone

-Despite the changing gambling industry in the United States, most of the players in the country don’t have access to the options available in Nevada or those coming in New Jersey and Delaware.
+Despite the changing gambling industry in the United States, most of the players in the country don’t have access to the options available in Nevada or those coming from New Jersey and Delaware.
 This means that offshore online casinos remain the most popular choice and you can learn more about the best sites on our website.
-Our site offers information on various online casinos, sports betting sites and poker rooms and they are nicely categorized based on the markets they are aimed at.
+Our site offers information on various online casinos, sports betting sites, and poker rooms, and they are nicely categorized based on the markets they are aimed at.
 USA online gambling is not limited to the few options in the three states that passed their own regulations and there are plenty of great sites to check out.